 - 2 beef stock cube

-- In to the pot, fry the cubed beef until they have browned well.
+3. In the pot, fry the cubed beef until they have browned well.

 Beef and butternut Potjiekos